When to Leave Out "That"

 The Curious Case of the Misplaced Modifier

-Finally, thanks again to today's guest writer, Bonnie Trenga, who is the author of The Curious Case of the Misplaced Modifier and who blogs at http://sentencesleuth.blogspot.com.
+Finally, thanks again to Bonnie Trenga, author of this week's episode, and also the author of The Curious Case of the Misplaced Modifier and who blogs at http://sentencesleuth.blogspot.com.

 Remember to sign up for my free newsletter for exclusive weekly tips and bonus material.
 If you have a question for me, Grammar Girl, you can e-mail it to firstname.lastname@example.org or submit it via Facebook or Twitter.